Milea, Ioannina

-Milea (Μηλέα; Ameru) is an Aromanian village and a former community in the Ioannina regional unit, Epirus, Greece.
+Milea (Μηλέα; Ameru) is a village and a former community in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality Metsovo, of which it is a municipal unit.
 The 2021 census recorded 311 residents in Milea.
 The community of Milea covers an area of 54.556 km^{2}.
 Milea is 15 km away from Metsovo.

-Milea is included in the Aromanian traditional song Di la Aminciu pãn' la Ameru ("From Metsovo to Milea").
+Name

+In Aromanian, the village name Ameru is derived from the Aromanian masculine noun mer, plural merou, meaning 'apple tree', with the development of an initial a- sound.
+Local tradition attributes the name to an apple tree located near the village inn.
+In Greek, the village name is Milia meaning 'apple tree'.

+Demographics

+Milia has an Aromanian population and is an Aromanian speaking village.
+In the early 21st century, elderly people were bilingual in the community language and Greek, whereas younger residents under 40 might have understood the community language but did not use it.